 Communities are complex and dynamic; they require nurturing to sustain core elements such as environmental quality, safe neighborhoods, good schools, accessible healthcare and engaged citizens.
 A "Sustainable Communities" approach focuses on understanding the broad systems that communities use to achieve environmental protection, social equity, and economic viability.
 Adopting this perspective can help local governments and nonprofits find feasible, long-term solutions to challenging problems related to the environment, equitable resource distribution and the economy.

-The Specialization in Sustainable Communities is ideal for students interested in shaping their public administration careers around the concept of sustainability.
-The purpose of the specialization is to provide you with foundational knowledge about the environmental, social, and economic dimensions of policy choices made at the local level by leaders in the public and nonprofit sectors.
+Sustainable communities coursework is ideal for students interested in shaping their public administration careers around the concept of sustainability.
+The courses provide you with foundational knowledge about the environmental, social, and economic dimensions of policy choices made at the local level by leaders in the public and nonprofit sectors.
 Depending upon your interests, these can include basic concepts of environmental policy design, ecosystem management, energy systems and efficiency, biodiversity, environmental justice, economic development, social equity, and citizen education and engagement.

-In order to fulfill the requirements of the specialization, you must complete the standard core curriculum for the Masters of Public Administration degree; take the required "Sustainable Communities: Theory and Practice" course; and take at least two sustainable communities electives.
+To gain advanced knowledge in the area of sustainable communities, you should complete the standard core curriculum for the Masters of Public Administration degree; take the required "Sustainable Communities: Theory and Practice" course; and take at least two sustainable communities electives.
 When possible, you should also focus your internship and capstone project on some aspect of sustainable communities.

 The Department of Public Administration resides in the University Downtown Center (UDC), the first "green" building in downtown Binghamton.
 Home to our College of Community and Public Affairs, the UDC has been certified LEED Silver by the U.S. Green Building Council.
 Environmentally sustainable features include high-efficiency mechanical equipment, energy-efficient windows, daylight views to reduce the need for artificial lighting, and recycled building materials.
 The building's location downtown is one of a number of projects that marks the University's commitment to the social and economic vitality of Binghamton's urban core.